 Living Every Day As If It Were Your Last

-I love something else Steve Jobs, now retired from Apple and battling pancreatic cancer, once said.
+I love something else Steve Jobs once said.
 It seems so appropriate now, and is the way he has lived his life:

 “When I was 17, I read a quote that went something like: ‘If you live each day as if it was your last, someday you’ll most certainly be right.’
 It made an impression on me, and since then, for the past 33 years, I have looked in the mirror every morning and asked myself: ‘If today were the last day of my life, would I want to do what I am about to do today?’
 And whenever the answer has been ‘No’ for too many days in a row, I know I need to change something.”

 Learning Lessons of Love From 9/11